 Dogs are our link to paradise.
 To sit with a dog on a hillside on a glorious afternoon is to be back in Eden, where doing nothing was not boring — it was peace. ― Milan Kundera

 Safety Note: Riding on dogs and smothering them with hugs is not in a child’s (or dog’s) best interest.
 Fortunately, Sammy and Sheba were very patient, accommodating, and inviting with the way I showed them affection.
-As you can see, Sheba’s moth is open – a sign that she is not uncomfortable with me leaning on her.
+As you can see, Sheba’s moth is open – a behavior indicating she is at ease with me leaning on her.

-Today I now teach workshops on how to show our canine companions true affection without compromising their stress levels or our safety.
-You can learn more about dog hugs, and dog and child safety here and here.
+Today I teach workshops on how to safely and respectfully show our canine companions affection without compromising their stress levels or a child’s safety.
+If you are interested in learning more about canine body language, please visit these links: here and here and here .
+And I invite you to learn about dog and child safety here.